Sonic Portfolio

 Thank you for listening.
 Check back for more!

 Inspired from the first chapter of Keturah and Lord Death by Martine Leavitt, where the titular characters Keturah and Lord Death encounter each other in a forest.
 During this scene, Keturah notices that the birds are silent.
+While she is overwhelmed with fear, Keturah decides to play a game.

 Composed and first performed in November 2023 by Danielle B. Painter